Clinical Cognition Alignment for Gastrointestinal Diagnosis with Multimodal LLMs: Experiments

 \textbf{Effect of Clinical Cognition Alignment.} To validate the necessity of bridging the gap between general reasoning and standardized clinical protocols, we compare the performance of the vanilla foundation models against those fine-tuned on our hierarchical clinical cognition dataset.
 As observed in Fig.~\ref{fig:ablation}, applying our clinical cognition alignment via SFT dramatically significantly boosts this performance.
 This substantial improvement confirms that explicitly internalizing the expert cognitive flow is essential for unlocking the potential of MLLMs.

-\textbf{Effect of Clinical Cognition Reward.} To assess the impact of semantic precision in the reasoning process, we conduct an ablation study by removing the Clinical Cognition Reward $R_{cog}$ from the full reward schema.
+\textbf{Effect of Clinical Cognition Reward.} To assess the impact of rewards, we conduct an ablation study by removing the Clinical Cognition Reward $R_{cog}$ from the full reward schema.
 As shown in Fig.~\ref{fig:ablation}, removing $R_{cog}$ leads to a noticeable degradation in performance.
-Specifically, in the absence of constraints on semantic clinical features, the model's intermediate reasoning often degrades into vague, templated descriptions that lack genuine visual-pathological grounding.
+Specifically, in the absence of constraints on semantic clinical features, the model's intermediate reasoning degrades into vague descriptions that lack genuine visual-pathological grounding.

-\textbf{Effect of Diagnostic Consistency Reward.} We further evaluate the contribution of the Diagnostic Consistency Reward $R_{diag}$, which serves as the final check to align the reasoning chain with the classification outcome.
+\textbf{Effect of Diagnostic Consistency Reward.} We further evaluate the contribution of the Diagnostic Consistency Reward $R_{diag}$.
 By excluding $R_{diag}$ and relying solely on the format and cognition rewards, the model focuses heavily on generating descriptive text but occasionally fails to draw the correct conclusion from its own analysis.
 Experimental results in Fig.~\ref{fig:ablation} indicate that removing this reward causes a significant decline in diagnostic accuracy.
-This confirms that $R_{diag}$ effectively penalizes inconsistent logic where the model describes a pathology correctly but outputs an erroneous label.